 Dentistry; tissue-engineering approaches for bone and oral mucosal replacement; influence of plasma proteins on setting characteristics of mineral trioxide.

 Artificial intelligence; machine learning; neural networks; evolutionary computation; bioinformatics; computational biology; intelligent methods for pattern recognition; molecular biology, computational models of dynamical systems.

 Cancer sciences; structural biology and biomarkers; cancer and chronic disease epidemiology; gastrointestinal disease and medical decision-making.

 Chemistry; synthesis of tagged DNA (fluorescent and redox labels); sensors for nucleobase variations (SNPs) and base modifications; switchable binding systems.

 Dr J Wilkie

 Computational bio-organic chemistry with applications in biomedical visualisation and experimental interpretation.

-Dr G Worth
+Professor G Worth

 Non-adiabatic effects in photochemistry; quantum dynamics using the MCTDH algorithm; controlling chemistry using laser fields.

 Computer science/CERCIA; evolutionary computation; neural network ensembles; complex adaptive systems.